 - Activate the plugin through the ‘Plugins’ menu in WordPress.

 - Navigate to Settings > Editor Colors.

-In the Block Editor Colors plugin settings, change a color scheme of your theme by adding colors in the “Custom Colors” section.
+In the Block Editor Colors plugin settings, change the color scheme of your theme by adding colors in the “Custom Colors” section.
 For this, Name, Slug, and Color must be added.

-- Name is displayed on hover in the color theme palette of all blocks.
+- The name is displayed on hover in the color theme palette of all blocks.

 - Slug is used for generating CSS classes.

 - Color is a Hex color code.

 You can also disable custom colors.
 Here is a short guide:

 - Disabled colors won’t be displayed in the color palette editor.